 XMP (Extensible Metadata Platform) is an ISO standard.
 XMP standardizes a data model, a serialization format and core properties for the definition and processing of extensible metadata.
 It also provides guidelines for embedding XMP information into popular image such as JPEG, without breaking their readability by applications that do not support XMP.
-Using Aspose.Imaging for Java API developers can read or write XMP metadata to images.
+Using Aspose.Imaging for Python via .NET API developers can read or write XMP metadata to images.
 This article demonstrates how XMP metadata can be read from image and write XMP metadata to images.

 Create XMP Metadata, Write It And Read From File

-The release of Aspose.Imaging for Java 3.3.0 contains the Xmp namespace.
+The release of Aspose.Imaging 3.3.0 contains the Xmp namespace.
 With the help of Xmp namespace developer can create XMP metadata object and write it to an image.
 The following code snippet shows you how to use the XmpHeaderPi, XmpTrailerPi, XmpMeta, XmpPacketWrapper, PhotoshopPackage and DublinCorePackage packages contained in Xmp namespace.